flowersinthesand/portal-java/atmosphere/README.md

 ```java
 AtmosphereModule(ServletContext)
 ```
-Thanks to dynamic registration support in Servlet 3, you don't need to install the Atmosphere and find AtmosphereFramework manually.
-Instead, only `javax.servlet.ServletContext` is required.
+Thanks to dynamic registration support in Servlet 3, you don't need to install the Atmosphere and find `AtmosphereFramework` manually.
+Instead, only `ServletContext` is required.
 The Atmosphere will be installed automatically per app.
-In this case, ServletContextListener is a recommended entry point where the application starts.
+In this case, `ServletContextListener` is a recommended entry point where the application starts.

 ```java
 @WebListener